zrythm/zrythm/doc/user/tracks/track-types.rst

   *Can record:* **No**
 Marker Track
-  A Marker Track is a special kind of Track that contains song markers - either custom or pre-defined ones like the song start and end markers.
+  A Marker Track is a special kind of track that contains song markers - either custom or pre-defined ones like the song start and end markers.